Paper vs Plastic Debate: Which Material Is Better for Food Packaging? (part 2)

 Multisteps: leading the way

 Here at Multisteps, we’ve been committed to sustainable plastics for decades, offering food businesses the choice to do better.
-As we’ve seen, Australian plastic packaging incorporates on average only 4% recycled content, and the 2025 target is 20%; Multisteps’ plastic packaging is all certified at 80% or above – an achievement that we’re very proud of.
+As we’ve seen, Australian plastic packaging incorporates on average only 4% recycled content, and the 2025 target is 20%; Multisteps’ products have the ability to offer packaging with up to 100% recycled content – an achievement that we’re very proud of.
 With significant investments in R&D, we lead the way and set industry benchmarks for sustainability and quality alike, and we’re proud to produce premium plastic packaging that will help food businesses not only achieve but far outstrip recycled content targets.

 By choosing recycled plastics for your packaging needs, you’re helping to bolster the recycled plastics market, and diverting a harmful material away from landfill in the process; you’re also doing so with less environmental impact.
 And with nine in 10 Australian consumers being more likely to purchase ethical and sustainable products, now is the time to establish your brand at the forefront of the recycled plastic boom.